inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 Neural Network Error Model
 ==========================

-- the current error model is not very accurate -> especially in corner cases, which are not rare
+.. - the current error model is not very accurate -> especially in corner cases, which are not rare
    - it uses just the SNIR to calculate a PER probability...either the min or the mean
    - with min, a short spike could ruin a reception
    - with mean, a longer (more overlapping in either frequency or time) could not
    - the symbol level bit correct (is that the expression?) can simulate it accurately, but it's slow
    - the idea is to use a neural network, train it with symbol level training data of receptions
    - and use it in the simulation to calculate PER faster than the symbol level simulation
    - comparable to the current analytical error model
    - but just or almost as accurate than the symbol level

   this is the motivation

   how does it actually work

   - create training dataset
   - train network
   - use it in the simulation

   - check against the analytical and the baseline sybol level (accuracy and performance)

   what can be done with this ?

   - can create neural network based error model for any model that has symbol level simulation
   - the neural network structure is up for optimization

 Goals
 -----

 ..
 Analytical error models are accurate to some extent, however, they are not well suited to corner cases

-x

-  Error models describe how the signal-to-noise-plus-interference ratio (SNIR) affects the amount of errors in a received frame or packet.
-They can calculate the packet error rate, bit error rate or symbol error rate of receptions, depending on the simulated level of detail.
-They are implemented as replaceable submodules of receivers.

 ..
 The default setting in radios is packet level simulation, with the analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio.